 Singapore is highly regarded for its taxation system.
-Its various tax incentives and competitive tax rates continue to impress and attract foreign investments.
+Its various tax incentives and competitive tax rates continue to impress and attract foreign investments (Also see Foreigners’ guide to starting a business in Singapore).
 As a result, its commercial industry propels the country as a global investment hub.
 Take a look at Singapore’s taxation system.

 Competitive tax rates